 - Select the Search icon in the taskbar, type XiaoWei in the search box, and then select XiaoWei. - 2.
-When the tool opens, scan the QR code with your mobile device, which takes you to the settings page, where you can select your wake-on-voice features. - 3.
-Follow the on-screen instructions.
+When the tool opens, scan the QR code with your mobile device, which takes you to the settings page, where you can select your wake-on-voice features. - Follow the on-screen instructions. - NOTE: Allow the XiaoWei app to continue running on the computer.